SiliconLabs/zigbee_applications/zigbee_human_detection/README.md

 - **Not Human** - Random images not containing human

 We assign an ID, a.k.a. **label**, 0 and 1, to each of these classes.
-We then "train" a machine learning model so that when we input an image from one of the classes is given to the model, the model's output is the corresponding class ID.
+We then "train" a machine learning model so that when we input an image from one of the classes given to the model, the model's output is the corresponding class ID.
 In this way, at runtime on the embedded device when the camera captures an image of a human, the ML model predicts its corresponding class ID which the firmware application uses accordingly. i.e.

 ![model overview](images/model_overview.png)